Ex-situ Captive

 Enrichment Programme

-Environmental enrichment is a very important aspect of primate husbandry.
-With appropriate planning and implementation, the keepers at the Endangered Primate Breeding Centre, can successfully design and provide enriching opportunities, using food or toy-like devices, to encourage the animals to exhibit species-specific behaviours and their natural instincts whilst in captivity.
+Environmental enrichment is an essential aspect of primate husbandry.
+With appropriate planning and implementation, the keepers at the Endangered Primate Breeding Centre can successfully design and provide enrichment opportunities—using food or toy-like devices—to encourage the animals to display species-specific behaviours and natural instincts whilst in captivity.

-Primates are highly intelligent, therefore we encourage a range of natural behaviours through offering a mix of simple and complex enrichment opportunities at the centre.
+Primates are highly intelligent; therefore, we promote a range of natural behaviours by offering a mix of simple and complex enrichment opportunities at the Centre.
 These may include:

-- Physical stimulation (i.e. muscle-building by climbing or suspension)
+Physical stimulation (e.g. muscle-building through climbing or suspension)

-Enrichment is provided at least twice per day.
-The keepers at the centre have to be very imaginative as our resources are limited, however we are very fortunate to receive regular donations for enrichment devices.
+Enrichment is provided at least twice a day.
+The keepers at the Centre must be imaginative, as resources are limited; however, we are fortunate to receive regular donations of enrichment devices.

 Seed filled coconuts